If your car documents aren't up-to-date, you could be fined and given points on your driving licence.

-Find out what documents you need to drive and your legal requirements as a driver.
+Find out what documents you need to drive and what your legal requirements are as a driver.

 Car tax, insurance and MOTs: what does the law require?

-Can I drive without car insurance?
+Can you drive without an MOT?

 If you're caught driving without a valid MOT certificate, you could get a fine of up to £1,000.

 To check your car's MOT status, you can use our free MOT check tool.
 Just put in your car's registration number and it tells you whether it has a valid MOT.
 You should also see when your MOT expires.

 How long can you drive without an MOT?

 If your car is more than 3 years old, it’s illegal to drive it any distance without an MOT.